Bucket List

 The currency used in Nepal is the Nepalese Rupee (NPR).
 You are unable to get NPR outside of Nepal, and therefore you will need to get it when you arrive.
 Most people withdraw money from ATMs while in Kathmandu.
 Please check with your bank in advance that they allow withdrawals/transactions.
 Ideally, bring 2 cards to be safe.
 Alternatively, you can bring US dollars (or euros) and exchange them on arrival.
 It's recommended to exchange currency at the hotel, you'll get a better rate than at the airport.
 Please Note: If using your card directly in Nepal, then you will often be charged a 4% service charge.
 Many places outside of Kathmandu and in the mountains will not accept cards, so it's important to take out cash in Kathmandu for the trek.

 To be sure that you make your trek or return from it, it may be necessary to make the flight to/from Lukla by a chartered helicopter.
 Helicopters can operate in some weather that aircraft cannot.
-In the case that a helicopter is needed, it will be at the expense of the travellers and can cost around $600/person to/from Lukla to Manthali/Kathmandu.
+In the case that a helicopter is needed, it will be at the expense of the travellers and can cost upwards of $600/person to/from Lukla to Manthali/Kathmandu.
 Please make sure you have travel insurance, and we recommend speaking to them to check they cover this scenario.
 While weather delays do occur, they're usually temporary.
 The norm is to simply wait for a later flight time.
 If a helicopter does become a more viable option, a collective decision will be made by the group on how to proceed.

 Meals and snacks are not included.
 You can purchase food from the teahouses along the route.
 There's generally a good variety of meal options.
 We recommend sticking to vegetarian options while you trek, to avoid risking an upset stomach.
 Meals in the tea houses cost about 600-900 rupees ($5-$7).
 Hot drinks from 150-300 rupees ($1-$2.5).
 We recommend you allow around US$350-$700 for meals and drinks on the trek.